All Episodes

 Where have you been?

-And it's called Liberalism How to Turn Good Men into Whiners, Weenies, and Wimps.
+And it's called Liberalism, How to Turn Good Men Into Whiners, Weenies, and Wimps.

 I'm like, why have you never given me this book before?

-I'm not gonna put that book down.
+I'm not going to put that book down.

 You never take anything that I say seriously.